 Figure 2.
 Effect of PsP Administration on TNF-α and CRP Levels in Groups of Patients with Stable Angina Pectoris and High-Risk Cardiovascular Disease

 Biomarker measurements after 90 days of the use of PsP as an adjuvant therapy to the standard therapy demonstrated a significant decrease of IL-6, TNF-α, and CRP levels.
-Thus, PsP does act as anti-inflammatory agent in suppressing atherosclerosis progress.
+Thus, PsP does act as an anti-inflammatory agent in suppressing atherosclerosis progress.

 Effect of PsP Administration on Oxidative Stress, i.e. MDA, SODs and NO